aldryn/aldryn-docs/docs/tutorial/commandline/working-on-backend.rst

         model = CMSPlugin
         render_template = "hello_plugin/hello.html"
         text_enabled = True
-        name = "Hello World"
+        name = "Erika's Hello World"

 which will provide a friendlier representation of the plugin when displayed to users in the list of available plugins.

-If you now `scroll through the available plugins <structure-and-content>`_ while editing the site (use ``aldryn project open`` to open the site if you don't already have it open in the browser) you'll see that the News & Blog plugin that was previously named *Archive* is now called *Old news*.
+If you now `scroll through the available plugins <structure-and-content>`_ while editing the site (use ``aldryn project open`` to open the site if you don't already have it open in the browser) you'll see that the plugin that was previously named *HelloWorld* is now called *Erika's Hello World*.

 .. note:: **How this works**